 Pull down your shoulder and backward, then stand straight and tall.
 And, tuck your stomach in.

 You can shift your weight starting from your toes to your heels.
-Then, to one foot into the other, if you must keep on standing for a long time.

 Look for and use only the mattress that is perfect for you.